imtangim/Agrosour/README.md

 ## 🛠️ Setup Instructions

-To get started with the Agrisour App, follow these steps for the initial build:
+To get started with the Agrosour App, follow these steps for the initial build:

 ### Prerequisites